pjanec/ModuleHost/docs/FDP-Data-Lake.md

 * **Background:** Runs on threads asynchronously.
 Uses Snapshots.
 Can run at any frequency, decoupled from the simulation rate.
 *

-# **B-One NG Whitepaper \- Part 4: The Data Concurrency Challenge**
+# **ModuleHost Whitepaper \- Part 4: The Data Concurrency Challenge**

 For: Lead Developer, Fast Data Plane (FDP)

-From: B-One NG Architecture Team
+From: ModuleHost Architecture Team

 Subject: Solving the Reader/Writer Conflict